 SOCIOLOGY OF RELIGION: A descriptive examination of church as a social institution.
-Dymanics of change as a religious movement evolves toward a religious institution.
+Dynamics of change as a religious movement evolves toward a religious institution.
 Models of relationship between church and world.
 Content analysis of sectarian characteristics in the early Review and Herald periodicals.
-Identical to RELT 545.